xw48/xw48.github.io/_pages/about.md

 <p>Brandon is a Security Engineer at Amazon Lab126, designing solutions to scale security/privacy analysis on Amazon devices (2020-Now).
 He also worked at Symantec Research Labs (now <a href="https://www.nortonlifelock.com/us/en/research-labs/" target="_blank" rel="noopener">NortonLifeLock Research Group</a>, 2018) and <a href="https://www.nio.com" target="_blank" rel="noopener">NIO USA</a> (2019) on security issues of smart home devices and smart vehicles.</p>

+<p>His research focuses on building scalable and data-driven approaches to identifying security vulnerabilities, new attacks, and cybercriminal threats in mobile and Internet-of-Things (IoT) systems.
+He has published papers on leading security venues such as S&P (Oakland), USENIX Security, CCS, NDSS and TDSC.
+His research was recognized by some academic awards, e.g., two papers are among the top-10 finalists of CSAW Best Applied Security Paper Award.
+He also received acknowledgments and rewards from top tech companies such as Apple, Google, Facebook, Amazon, Twitter, etc. for discoveries of new attacks and security vulnerabilities in their products.</p>

 <h3>Research Interests</h3>
 <ul>
   <li>Cybercrime: <a href="https://xw48.github.io/files/wang2021understanding.pdf" target="_blank" rel="noopener">[USENIX Security'21]</a>, <a href="https://xw48.github.io/files/lee2019understanding.pdf" target="_blank" rel="noopener">[TDSC'19]</a>, <a href="https://xw48.github.io/files/lee2019understandingi.pdf" target="_blank" rel="noopener">[USENIX Security'19]</a></li>